Here is a nice Internet Explorer extension which copies the current webpage title and address to the Windows clipboard.

-Download Title_URL.zip from Billsway.com and save it to the Desktop.
-Unzip the archive and extract the contents to a folder.
+Download Title_URL.zip, unzip and extract the contents to a folder.
 Move the file Title_URL.htm to the C:\Windows\Web directory.
 Then, right-click Title_URL.reg and choose Merge.

 To copy the Title and the URL of the current Webpage, simply right-click somewhere on the Webpage, and click Copy Title and URL.
 The Title and URL are copied to the Clipboard, in the following format:

 About – The Winhelponline Blog:

 You’ll also see a confirmation message as below:

 You can turn off the confirmation message by editing the file Title_URL.htm located in "C:\Windows\Web" using Notepad (Run as Administrator).
 You just need to change the following line: